kyotolesson-class/kyotolesson-class.github.io/junior_coders/0c23f5f29d83139f13fc32a19c49dee01bfcd93f/class_notes_lessons/Mon20200914Completed.md

 ![radio code](https://i.imgur.com/IB9SwJh.jpg)

 This is an excellent first project, though I think the student may have wanted to do more...
 It is a very good start.
-It uses messages
+It uses messages!!

 ### Success 2: Cool Name animation